 Wrapping Up Your Holiday Living Room Checklist

 Your holiday living room checklist doesn’t have to be complicated.
-If you:
+If you stick to the 4-Week Plan:

-- Add a few warm lighting and decor touches, and
+- Week 3: Add warm lighting and soft decor.

 you’ll have a space that feels welcoming for guests and works for your everyday life the other 11 months of the year.